 }

-Before Spring 4.2, we were required to extend ApplicationEvent
+Before Spring 4.2, it required us to extend ApplicationEvent

-which is no longer required, this change has its own merits as it is much easier to publish events while it can be hard to trek events in large applications.
+which is no longer required.
+This change has its own merits as it is much easier to publish events while it’s hard to trek events in large applications.

-As part of our example, we need a listener which should listen to the event being published and make sure to act accordingly in case event published by the service is of interest (if given listener is registered for the given event)
+As part of our example, we need a listener which should listen to the event being published and act accordingly in case event published by the service is of interest.

 @Component